Bangladesh: Muslims, Hindus protest amid religious unrest | DW | 17.10.2021

 The image was seen as insulting by many of the country's Muslim majority.

 Officials said Saturday that two Hindu men were killed in the latest spate of communal violence, taking the death toll to six.
-At least four people were killed on Wednesday when police opened fire on a mob of around 500 people attacking a Hindu temple in the town of Hajiganj, south of Dhaka.
+At least four people were killed on Wednesday when police opened fire on a mob of around 500 people attacking a Hindu temple in the southern town of Hajiganj.

 On Saturday, nearly 10,000 demonstrators gathered outside the main mosque in Dhaka, a day after protests at the same spot ended in clashes with police.